citp/privacy-policy-historical/a/au/aus/ausdroid.net.md

 The National Privacy Principles contained in the Privacy Act 1988 do not apply to “acts done or practices engaged in by a media organisation in the course of journalism”, so long as that media organisation is publicly committed to observing standards that deal with privacy in the context of its activities and those standards have been published in writing by the organisation.

-Ausdroid acts as a media organisation to the extent that it operates websites (Website).
+Ausdroid is a media organisation to the extent that it operates a news website.
 These Journalism Privacy Standards (Standards) outline how Ausdroid’s employees who are engaged in the provision of content for the Website (Journalists) will handle personal information.

 The objective of these Standards is to balance the right of a person to privacy against the media’s right to inform the public about newsworthy matters and other matters of public interest.